Peninsula Mental Health and Addiction Services

 Efigenio Bautista, M.D.

-Dr. Efigenio Lynes Bautista was educated at St. Thomas Aquiras University, School of Medicine and Surgery 1970.
-He trained at Manhattan State Hospital, New York City with affiliations at New York Medical College, Metropolitan Hospital in 1974.
+Following his passion to care for others, Dr. Bautista pursued his education at St. Thomas Aquinas University School of Medicine and Surgery and he trained at New York City’s Manhattan State Hospital, with affiliations at New York Medical College and the Metropolitan Hospital.

-Dr. Bautista is a retired U.S. Naval Medical Officer, rising to the rank of Captain (O-6).
-During his 22-years of service he was assigned to the U.S. 7th Fleet, Naval Hospital Subic Bay, and Clark Air Force Base, PI. and with a 5 year tour (1981-1986) at 2nd Marine Dr. F.M.F.
-Camp.
+Dr. Bautista is a retired United States Naval Medical Officer, rising to the rank of Captain (0-6).
+During his twenty-two years of service, he was assigned to the U.S. 7th Fleet, Naval Hospital at Subic Bay, and Clark Air Force Base in the Philippines and served a five-year tour with the 2nd Marine Division F.M.F.
+Camp from 1981 to 1986.
+A proud and passionate US Navy psychiatrist, he cared for active duty and retired warfighters for twenty years.

 Addictions